Old North State and Tar Heel State

 *Tar Heel Collection

-Earliest surviving document reflects "Tar Heels"
+Earliest surviving document shows "Tar Heels"

 Diary of William B. A. Lowrance, Nov.
-2, 1862-Feb.
+2, 1862 - Feb.
 6, 1863.

 The last narrative entry of this Civil War diary, on February 6, 1863, contains a phrase using the nickname "Tar Heels" for soldiers of North Carolina.
 While encamped in what is now Pender County in the southeastern part of the state, 2nd Lieutenant William B. A. Lowrance wrote, "I know now what is meant by the Piney Woods of North Carolina and the idea occurs to me that it is no wonder we are called 'Tar Heels.'"
 This diary entry is considered the earliest surviving written use of the term.